RELATES TO: KRS Chapter 13B, 218A.205, 314.011, 314.031, 314.071(4), 314.091, 314.107, 314.470, 314.991(3)

 (b)1.
 The complaint may be referred to the credentials review panel of the board by the executive director or designee for disposition pursuant to this section or for issuance of a letter of concern; or

-2. It may be determined that there is probable cause that a violation of KRS 314.091 has occurred.
+2. It may be found that there is probable cause that a violation of KRS 314.091 has occurred.

 (c) In cases involving practice as a nurse on the privilege pursuant to KRS 314.470, the case may be referred to the home state.